-Patient data from GP medical records kept by PCNs in England is used every day to improve health, care and services through planning and research, helping to find better treatments and improve patient care.
-The NHS is introducing an improved way to share this information.
+Patient data from GP medical records kept by GP practices in England is used every day to improve health, care and services through planning and research, helping to find better treatments and improve patient care.
+The NHS is introducing an improved way to share this information - called the General Practice Data for Planning and Research data collection.